What is Online Reputation Management?

 Social Media Profiles

 As we mentioned in Part 2, social media profiles are excellent results that you can push to the top of search engines.
-The "big four" of social media sites are Facebook, Twitter, LinkedIn and Google+.
+The "big three" of social media sites are Facebook, Twitter, and LinkedIn.
 These sites rank high in search results, so if you haven't done so already, make sure to create profiles for these sites.
 The following tips will help you ensure they are as SEO friendly as possible and the most effective for your search engine reputation management strategy:

 - Keep it clean or keep it private: Before you start promoting a social network, it's important to remember that everything you post is public and can be seen by everyone.
 For example, if you use your Facebook profile to post wild photos or political comments, you might not be putting your best foot forward.
 Some people opt to keep their profiles private, but keep in mind, nothing is really private.
 Updates can still find their way into search results and into the wrong hands.
 Keep your profiles professional.